daveyarwood/blog.djy.io/_drafts/alda-a-manifesto-and-gentle-introduction.md

 boot alda-repl
 {% endhighlight %}

 > Note: Alda uses a [soundfont](https://en.wikipedia.org/wiki/SoundFont) called FluidR3 to make MIDI sound a lot nicer.
 This is a one-time 125 MB download that will kick off when you run the above command.
-This may take a few minutes, depending on your network connection.
+This may take a few minutes or longer, depending on your network connection.
 To pass the time while you wait, you may want to watch [some](https://www.youtube.com/watch?v=NhjSzjoU7OQ) [music](https://www.youtube.com/watch?v=7F5TZ7z7tJs) [videos](https://www.youtube.com/watch?v=gzoEK545j64) on YouTube or something.

 > If you'd prefer to skip this step and use the Java Virtual Machine's built-in MIDI synthesizer (which sounds terrible) instead, you can type `boot alda-repl --stock`.